dimassolt/goski-graph-project-public1/README.md

 ## 📚 About the Project

-This project builds a **knowledge graph** from GoSki appointment data,
-serves it using an **Apache Jena Fuseki** server,
+This project builds a **knowledge graph** from GoSki appointment data, serves it using an **Apache Jena Fuseki** server,
 and visualizes insights using a **secure Streamlit dashboard**.

+P.s data is facked, but trends are kept which allows to build a relevant hypotesis and conduct analysis.

 ---